ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 ## Policy for accessing clients instances
 {: #vc_compl_info-policy-for-access-client-inst}

-VMware vCenter Server environments, which are delivered as {{site.data.keyword.vmwaresolutions_short}}, provide a VMware management platform layer for our clients to manage the virtualization capabilities.
-Throughout the lifecycle of {{site.data.keyword.cloud_notm}} for VMware products and services, IBM Support might be required to help guarantee their success.
+vCenter Server environments, which are delivered as {{site.data.keyword.vmwaresolutions_short}}, provide a VMware management platform layer for our clients to manage the virtualization capabilities.
+Throughout the lifecycle of {{site.data.keyword.vmwaresolutions_short}} products and services, IBM Support might be required to help guarantee their success.
 For the most part, intervention by IBM Support is the result of a client request (that is, a support ticket).
 However, on rare occasions, IBM Support might assist proactively and without a client–written support ticket to prevent future issues.
 This access is through the {{site.data.keyword.cloud_notm}} internal support network and is documented through a support ticket that is opened by IBM Support and continuously monitored by {{site.data.keyword.cloud_notm}} SOC.
 At no time will IBM Support modify instance configuration without prior consent from the client.
 Access is to VMware management components and/or {{site.data.keyword.cloud_notm}} management components and never to the client virtual machines or applications.

 ## Proactive support
 {: #vc_compl_info-proactive-support}